pkt4/t-rep/README-01.md

 <pre class="prettyprint linenums=5"><code>
 // Create a method and include the following

-    // Use setAdZoneCreatedListener of MinimobAdController and override the onAdZoneCreated method.
-In this method the adZone is returned.
+// Use setAdZoneCreatedListener of MinimobAdController and override the onAdZoneCreated method
     MinimobAdController.getInstance().setAdZoneCreatedListener(new IAdZoneCreatedListener()
     {
+// In this method, the adZone is returned
         @Override
         public void onAdZoneCreated(AdZone adZone)
         {
             adZoneVideoPreloaded = (AdZoneVideoPreloaded) adZone;
             if (adZoneVideoPreloaded != null)
             {
 // Optionally, set listeners for events such as: ads available, ads NOT available, video loading, video loaded, video playing, video finished, video closed.
-This enables you to customize the user experience according to the needs of your app. adZoneVideoPreloaded.setAdsAvailableListener(new IAdsAvailableListener()
+// This enables you to customize the user experience according to the needs of your app.
+                adZoneVideoPreloaded.setAdsAvailableListener(new IAdsAvailableListener()
                 {
                     @Override